 Let’s be clear – if the parent has taken the trouble to research autistic spectrum conditions, and a third party is struggling to understand and comprehend what they’re talking about, chances are that the parent is more educated than the friend or family member, at this point.
 So please, third party, do hear them out!

 Here are our Top Six Things NOT To Say To A Parent Who Suspects Their Child May Be Autistic:

 1.”He doesn’t look autistic.”
 (Or: “He doesn’t look like there’s something wrong with him.”)

 No, that’s because autism doesn’t have a ‘look’.
-There’s no obvious ways to tell, strictly from how someone looks.
+Although the autist may behave differently (in terms of vocal inflections, conversational beats, social interactions etc), to the untrained eye there’s often no obvious way to tell, strictly from how someone looks.
 And in any case, autism isn’t ‘wrong’!

 2.”But he makes eye contact.
 He can’t be autistic.”